pannozzo/SDET-Assessment/README.md

 First thing I found was that when comparing the data I uploaded to the website & what I downloaded, the number of key/value pairs wasn't equal.
-The website stripped away the "Id" that we get from GET /weatherforecast/{id}.
+The website stripped away the "Id" that we get from `GET /weatherforecast/{id}`.
 This is definitely its own problem -- while the website could opt to not display the ID, if it's offering to relay the data back to the user it ought to preserve all of it.